RTL: RTL Home | Frequently Asked Questions | Licensing Information | Forms | Continuing Education

 - Temporary License - This is for individuals who are training on-the-job and preparing to take the Limited Scope Examination.
 This license is also for individuals who have graduated from either a Radiologic Technology, Nuclear Medicine Technology, or Radiation Therapy school and are waiting to take either the ARRT or the NMTCB national registry examinations.

 The Radiologic Technology Licensure Program is currently contracting with the ARRT for their Limited Scope Examination for State Purposes.
 This is not the same examination that Registered Radiologic Technologists take for their national registry.
 This is the national examination that is the standard for almost every state with a State Licensure Program.
 The examination is given at all Pearson Professional Centers across the United States.
 Pearson Professional Centers in Arkansas are located in Little Rock, Fort Smith and Texarkana.

 The Board may grant a license without examination to an applicant meeting all the requirements for licensure in Arkansas and who, at the time of application, is currently licensed by another state whose standards are not lower than those in Arkansas.
 The states currently on our reciprocity list are as follows:Florida, Illinois, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, Nebraska, Tennessee, Texas and West Virginia.

 The license fee is forty-five dollars for one category.
 The license fee for more than one category is sixty-five dollars.
 This fee is non-refundable.

-The Limited Scope Examination fee is one hundred dollars.
+The Limited Scope Examination fee is one hundred twenty five dollars.
 The examination fee will be charged each time the examination is taken.
 This fee is non-refundable.

 The late fee will be fifty percent of the license fee.
 The late fee will be accrued on the expiration date of the license.
 This fee is non-refundable.